-Because halibut is such a valuable and profitable fish in the both the commercial and recreational fishery industries management is very stringent.
+Because halibut is such a valuable and profitable fish in both the commercial and recreational fishery industries management is very stringent.
 In Alaska, The North Pacific Fishery Management Council regulates annual allowable catch, basing their decision on scientific research this is conducted on a yearly basis.
-Furthermore, in Alaska there several management programs, two of which are very important and effective.
+Furthermore, in Alaska several management programs, two of which are very important and effective.
 The first being, the ‘individual fishing quota program’.
-This program provides individual fishermen and fishing vessels with the opportunity to harvest halibut at anytime throughout the year.
-Overall this promotes a safer, more successful, more cost effective, and ecologically accountable fishery.
-The second is ‘Community Development Quota (CDQ) Halibut Program’, which provides western Alaskan communities with the ability to participate and sustainable economic development (Fisheries and Oceans Canada, 2011).
+This program provides individual fishermen and fishing vessels with the opportunity to harvest halibut at any time throughout the year.
+Overall this promotes a safer, more successful, more cost-effective, and ecologically accountable fishery.
+The second is the ‘Community Development Quota (CDQ) Halibut Program’, which provides western Alaskan communities with the ability to participate and sustainable economic development (Fisheries and Oceans Canada, 2011).

 Seafood Source.
 (2011).
 Pacific halibut quota to be cut significantly.
 Available online from http://www.seafoodsource.com/newsarticledetail.aspx?id=13186.

 Fisheries and Oceans Canada.
 (2011).
 Pacific Halibut.
 Available onlinefromFisheries and Oceans Canada Web site, http://www.dfo-mpo.gc.ca/fm-gp/sustainable- durable/fisheries-peches/halibut-fletan-eng.htm.